ncoghlan/misc/notes/python3/questions_and_answers.rst

-strict binary/text separation hasn't really been done before at Python's scale (the JVM is UTF-16 based, but bypasses most OS provided services, while other tools often choose the approach of just assuming that all bytes are UTF-8 encoded, regardless of what they underlying OS claims).
+strict binary/text separation hasn't really been done before at Python's scale (the JVM is UTF-16 based, but bypasses most OS provided services, while other tools often choose the approach of just assuming that all bytes are UTF-8 encoded, regardless of what the underlying OS claims).

 In addition to the cases where blurring the binary/text distinction really did make things simpler in Python 2, we're also forcing even developers in